 High blood pressure is a leading cause of heart disease and stroke and has been linked to dementia, according to the CDC.

-Nearly 1 in 3 American adults has prehypertension, higher blood pressure than normal.
+Nearly half of American adults have hypertension, higher blood pressure than normal.
 And you know what?
-About half of adults with high blood pressure do not have their condition under control.
+About 75 percent of adults with high blood pressure do not have their condition under control.

 You should have your physician check you and your loved ones regularly for this often undiagnosed and untreated disease.